UA

 Valeriia Stepaniuk

 Valeriia graduated from the Institute of International Relations of the Taras Shevchenko National University of Kyiv.
 Her major is International Relations.
 In 2019, she completed an internship at VoxCheck and stayed to work with the team.
-From September 2022, is the deputy head of VoxCheck.
+From September 2022, was the Deputy Head of VoxCheck, from September 2024 — VoxCheck Acting Head.

 Kyrylo Perevoshchykov